JoshLaoO/The-Sweet-Spot/docs/business.md

 ## Get a business

-To get a specific business in FastAPI, enter the business_id and execute.
+To get details of specific business in FastAPI, enter the business_id and execute.
 A succesful response returns the following:

 ```